Originally posted 2017-10-22 19:35:24.

 So although they do present as androphilic and, if asked, will normally not say they are attracted to women, they are not necessarily HSTS.
 (This is why I dislike the term ‘androphilic TS’ as a substitute for HSTS.
 They are not the same at all.)

-While a number of Asian AGPs do have female partners, these are often transmen, or, in Thailand, ‘Toms’.
-A small number do involve themselves romantically with women, but these are even fewer.
+While some SE Asian AGPs do have female partners, these are often transmen, or, in Thailand, ‘Toms’.
+A number do involve themselves romantically with women, too.

 So why are so many Western AGPs gynephilic?

-The answer is homophobia.
+The answer seems to be homophobia.
 These individuals, in the West, grew up in a society with crushing levels of homophobia.
 They are conditioned from childhood to be homophobic themselves.
-They identify ‘feeling like a girl’ with ‘being homosexual’ and that is bad enough.
-It leads to the feelings of self-loathing that are so often clear in the characters of late-transitioning Western autogynephiles.
+That leads to the feelings of self-loathing that are so often clear in the characters of late-transitioning Western autogynephiles.
 They literally hate themselves because they are afraid that they might be homosexual men.

 This is why these individuals are so strident in their insistence on the absurd — that they are ‘real women’.
 Of course they’re not.
 But the only way that they can assuage the guilt that their homophobic conditioning has cursed them with, is through that untruth.